 Once again, leather linings don’t absorb moisture as quickly as textile linings and so are less likely to have this problem.

-In an attempt to prevent moisture accumulating, there are also men who apply talcum powder to their loafers’ insoles as an alternative to wearing socks.
+In an attempt to prevent moisture from accumulating, there are also men who apply talcum powder to their loafers’ insoles as an alternative to wearing socks.

 Although this is sometimes effective, it usually just leaves a mess and stains your shoes.